Fluorobenzaldehyde: Properties

 The isomers differ in the location of the fluorine, but they have the same chemical formulas.

 Preparation

 The 4-fluorobenzaldehyde isomer can be produced by a halogen-exchange reaction with 4-chlorobenzaldehyde.

 Uses

 Fluorobenzaldehyde can be used as a synthetic intermediate because the fluorine can be replaced via oxidation reaction.
-Due to the aldehyde group, the fluorobenzaldehydes can be used to make a variety of schiff base compounds through a condensation reaction.
-Schiff bases containing halogenated aromatic rings exhibit antimicrobial properties.
+Due to the aldehyde group, the fluorobenzaldehydes can be used to make a variety of schiff base compounds through a condensation reaction, some of which have antimicrobial properties.